Open-Microfrontends/open-microfrontends.github.io/docs/descriptions.md

 ### Exchange Messages between Microfrontends

-To make sure different *Microfrontends* use the same message schema, it makes sense to provide the content schemas as external JSON files and reference them:
+To make sure different *Microfrontends* use compatible messages, it makes sense to provide the content schemas as external JSON files and reference them:

 ```json
 {